Rayin-saber/yinrui.github.io/_pages/about.md

 - [Jun.2022] Two Ph.D. students Biao Ye and Changyu Yin joined our lab, welcome!
 - [Jun.2022] Our paper “A framework for predicting variable-length epitopes of human-adapted viruses using machine learning methods" was accepted by Briefings in Bioinformatics.
 - [May.2022] I was appointed as guest editor for Research Topic: Computational Methods to Analyze RNA Data for Human Diseases in the journal of Frontiers In Genetics.
-- [May.2022] I accpeted the offer from the University of Florida and will join the university as a tenure-track assistant professor this November.
+- [May.2022] I accpeted the offer from the University of Florida and will join the university as a tenure-track assistant professor this December.
 - [Apr.2022] I was invited to give a talk at Auburn University, Auburn, Alabama.
 - [Apr.2022] I was invited to give a talk at the University of Florida, Gainesville, Florida.
 - [Apr.2022] I was invited to give a talk at Emory University, Atlanta, Georgia.